 When asked if they foresee continued improvement for women in the workplace, women seemed to lean slightly more towards a “yes” or a “maybe”, compared to a “no”.

-For loads more interesting findings, click here to view or download the report.
+For loads more interesting findings, click here to view our full report.